TinyTinfoil/Musical-Pomodoro/README.md

 *For devs only*

 You'll need to clone the directory and then run `npm install` to install all the dependencies.
 The MusicalPomodoro page itself is written with lots of [svelte](https://svelte.dev) components, while the other parts of the extension are pure Javascript and HTML.
-This extension uses the WebExtensions [polyfill](https://github.com/mozilla/webextension-polyfill#basic-setup) directly inside the public folder.
+This extension uses the WebExtensions [polyfill](https://github.com/mozilla/webextension-polyfill#basic-setup) directly inside the public folder, where the popup.html and index.html are also stored.
 Use `npm run build` to build the extension inside the public directory. `npm run dev` works only with the extension page.

 ### Choosing Music